DGRAG: Distributed Graph-based Retrieval-Augmented Generation in Edge-Cloud Systems: Evaluation

-\textbf{Confidence Detection(CD) and Similarity Evaluation(SE) in the gate mechanism.} These two components play complementary roles.
-Removing the confidence detection (CD) phase causes unconfident local responses with high similarity to be misjudged by the similarity evaluation (SE) phase, preventing the initiation of further retrieval.
-On the other hand, omitting the SE phase fails to identify instances of insufficient knowledge that lead to hallucinations by the edge SLM.
-This issue is particularly pronounced in out-of-domain queries, where the absence of either component can significantly degrade the performance of \sysname.
+We also conduct an ablation study to assess the contribution of key components of DGRAG to its overall performance.
+The domain-specific Q$\&$A experimental setup is chosen for this analysis, as it offers a more straightforward and focused demonstration of DGRAG's workflow, and we select the average win rate as the metric.
+The results of this study are presented in Table \ref{tab:ablation}.
+Notably \textit{w/o CD} and \textit{w/o SE} denote \sysname without the confidence detection and similarity evaluation components of the gate mechanism, respectively. \textit{w/o BQ} represents \sysname using only single inference instead of batch inference; in this case, the gate mechanism makes decisions based solely on confidence detection. \textit{w/o KG} indicates that retrieval in both Local Query and the Cross-edge Retrieval Mechanism relies exclusively on the vector database, without using the graph database, while keeping the value of $k$ in top-$k$ retrieval unchanged.

-\textbf{Batch inference in the local query(BQ).} Compared to single-query inference, BQ has only a minor impact on effectiveness.
-However, it serves as an important preliminary component of the gate mechanism while maintaining reasoning efficiency comparable to that of single-query inference.
+\textbf{Confidence Detection (CD) and Similarity Evaluation (SE) in Gate Mechanism.} Table \ref{tab:ablation} shows that removing either the confidence detection (CD) or similarity evaluation (SE) component significantly degrade the performance of \sysname, with the removal of the confidence detection phase causing a more pronounced decline.
+These two components serve complementary roles in the operation of the gate mechanism.
+Without the confidence detection phase, local responses with high similarity but low confidence are misjudged by the similarity evaluation phase, preventing the system from initiating further retrieval.
+Conversely, omitting the SE phase makes the gate mechanism difficult to detect hallucinated responses generated by the edge SLM based on certain but insufficient knowledge.
+This issue is especially prominent in out-of-domain queries, where knowledge gaps are more likely to occur.

-\textbf{Knowledge graph-based retrieval(KG).} The effectiveness of \sysname is significantly reduced when using only vector search, highlighting the necessity of employing knowledge graphs to capture abstract relationships in complex queries.
+\textbf{Batch inference in Local Query (BQ).} Removing the batch inference in Local Query (BQ) significantly affects the response quality for both within-domain and out-of-domain queries, as shown in Table \ref{tab:ablation}.
+Determining the adequacy of local knowledge based on a single query is inherently prone to sampling uncertainty, which can lead to misjudgments about whether the local knowledge is sufficient to generate a reliable response.
+In contrast, the use of batch inference during the Local Query step aggregates responses from multiple queries, providing a more robust and reliable basis for the subsequent gate mechanism to assess the adequacy of local knowledge.
+This preliminary yet essential component contributes significantly to DGRAG's overall performance, improving both the reliability and quality of the generated answers.